VMBlakelock/destination-date-night/README.md

 ## Aim

 To create an interactive front end website that responds accordingly to the users actions.
-This website is designed so users can search for their perfect date.
+This website is designed so users can select dropdown criteria to create their perfect date.

 ## Purpose